julisbf/100-days-of-code/log.md

 ## R1D15 April 19, 2018
 **Today's Progress**: Started the Pomodoro Clock from FreeCodeCamp.
 Then worked on Git and MongoDB modules, and finished them.

 **Thoughts:** Had some issues with a couple of exercise from the MongoDB module.
 They were outdated, so needed to look for a solution in the web.
-It was a good way to enforce what I learned on the WDBC course.
+It was a good way to reinforce what I learned on the WDBC course.

+## R1D16 April 20, 2018
+**Today's Progress**: Added a task name field to the Pomodoro Clock and saved every input (session length, break time & task name) into localStorage.

+**Thoughts:** At first I thought in using service workers and indexedDB, but it was so complicated that it didn't worth it for 3 fields.
+Then looked for localStorage and realized it was better for my main purpose, keep user's last selected preferences.